MAF-DAP/Advent_2020/README.md

 I do not claim that my solutions are particularly great but I did them all on my lonesome

+<h2>Day 11: Airport Seating</h2>
+- Part 1: Simulating people choosing seats.
+Like "The Game of Life" - kind of fun.
+No issues
+- Part 2: Updating the seat rules.
+No issues

 <h2>Day 12: Ferry Navigation Computer</h2>
 - Part 1: Navigating from computer program.
 No issues
 - Part 2: More navigating from computer program.
 No issues